cue-lang/proposal/designs/1951-required-fields-v2.md

 ```
 Note the subtle, but important difference between this proposal and #822: `foo!: value`
 only requires that a field be specified; it does not require it to be concrete.
-As we are no longer proposing a change to the semantics of `x: string`, though, the net effect is roughly the same.
+However as we are no longer proposing a change to the semantics of `x: string`, the net effect is roughly the same.

 As a consequence, though, it is now possible to create a concrete value without
 having the user actually provide it (see the line marked `X` in the above example).